Over-Coded/Journey-TaFs/3) - RiO-Reviews in Order/Computer Advanced Custom.md

 [Networking #1- HTTP, URL](https://code.tutsplus.com/tutorialshttp-the-protocol-every-web-developer-must-know-part-1--net-31177)

 HTTP is the foundation of the modern web.
 Understanding it can help you in the long term, namely in restful API services.
 And when wanting to connect end to end as simple as possible.
 We have 2 parts here, one with basics of HTTP and another one with more specifics.
 I cannot find the second part though, it might have been taken down.
 Okay then, it is not simple and not short, but it covers the subject very well.
 I had it saved in the pocket as well for a future re-read.
-Moving on to the important stuff, we have an explanation of what the http's stateless protocol is, and how it works.
+Moving on to the important stuff, we have an explanation of what the HTTP stateless protocol is, and how it works.
 Also decrypting what a URL is and what it stands for.
 Leaving us with the request, and the infamous 404 error code, closing with all the rest error codes as well.
 As I said earlier, neither simple, nor short.
 Enjoy! and Bookmark it under cheat sheets.

 [Networking #1- TCP/IP IMTP Domains](https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm)
 How the internet works.